 Improved milking efficiency, greater cow robustness, and better on-farm profitability are outcomes of genetic gain, which contributes approximately $400 million to the New Zealand dairy economy every year.

-Genetic gain is the result of a mathematical equation:
+Genetic gain when breeding dairy cows is the result of a mathematical equation:

 Modern genomic technologies allow even faster rates of gain.
 Here is why: